This Ballard Designs inspired DIY dress art is so easy – create your own decor in just a few minutes, with your favorite papers and Mod Podge.

 - Craft glue

-Scan the catalog on your Flip-Pal.
+Scan the catalog on a scanner.
 Here’s how to blow the image up – scan at 600 dpi.
 Um, love this feature!
 I’m about to make a big pattern.
 What I did was save the image into my photo software, and blew it up to fit my canvas.

 Just so you know, the 600 dpi setting is so great that I could have enlarged it even more.
 I printed two copies since I knew that I would be cutting up one, so I wanted to have a spare for an extra pieces.